Tahaluf: History

 In April 2025, Tahaluf organised the second edition of the Umrah and Ziyarah Forum (UZF), a three-day conference held at the King Salman International Convention Center in Madinah, Saudi Arabia.
 The UZF exhibition brought together international and local tour operators, technology innovators, and service providers.
 The following month, Tahaluf entered into a strategic partnership with EWPartners, a Riyadh-based global investment firm, to launch LEAP East, the Asia-Pacific edition of Saudi Arabia's LEAP tech event.
 LEAP East is scheduled to take place from 8 to 10 July 2026 at the Hong Kong Convention and Exhibition Centre (HKEC).

 In September, Tahaluf organised Money20/20 Middle East in Riyadh, which attracted over 450 fintech companies, more than 1,050 investors, and an audience of over 38,500 attendees.
 It was the largest fintech gathering ever held in the Middle East and the second-largest globally.
 In October, Tahaluf hosted the seventh edition of the Global Health Exhibition under the slogan "Invest in Health" at the Riyadh Exhibition and Convention Centre.
 The event was held under the auspices of the Ministry of Health and supported by the Health Sector Transformation Program.
+In the same month, the Financial Times reported that Informa's Tahaluf is generating more than $250 million in revenue.
+While Tahaluf operates 21 event brands, an article published in November 2025 by Arab News reported that Saudi Arabia's transformation is increasingly driven by its events sector, not just by infrastructure development and mega-projects.

+In December 2025, Tahaluf announced the inaugural Kingdom of Gaming, Saudi Arabia’s first game-creation ecosystem, which is scheduled to take place from 1 to 3 December 2026 and will be co-located with Black Hat MEA 2026.